 Other natural remedies, such as anise, caraway, coriander, and turmeric, may also help.

 Although research is still ongoing, the European Food Safety Authority have stated that there is sufficient evidence to suggest that activated charcoal can help reduce excessive gas.
-A 2017 study, for example, found that activated charcoal might help reduce stomach pain and trapped gas.
+A

 Some people may prefer to treat the symptoms of trapped gas with over-the-counter (OTC) remedies.
 These include antiflatulents, such as simethicone.

 Simethicone works by bringing together small gas bubbles in the intestine to form larger bubbles, making it easier for the gas to pass through the body.

 There are many possible causes of trapped gas, including those below.

 While eating or drinking, everyone swallows a small amount of air.
 However, certain activities may cause a person to swallow more air.